44146Published on May 17, 2022

 The Pathfinder of Democracy

 Sheikh Hasina led Bangladesh to the path to democracy.
 With her untiring struggle and dynamic leadership, she had been succeeded in her attempt to free the country from the deadly clutch of the military regime in 1990 through the all-party political movement.

 Her party Awami League became the main opposition under her leadership through the 1991-national election.
 In 1996, her leadership led Awami League to secure a win in the national election

 Black chapters again took over in 2001.
 BNP-Jamaat formed the government.
 It was in this tenure militants raise their ugly heads.
 Simultaneous bombing in all 64 districts of Bangladesh occurred on a single day, 17th August 2005.
 On January 11, 2007, the Awami League’s all-out movement, led by Sheikh Hasina, resulted in the cancellation of the election – an evil design of the incumbent BNP-Jamaat alliance to assume state power depriving people of their rights to the franchise.
 The state of emergency was announced.
 A military-backed caretaker government took over.
 Conspiracies went on to overthrow Sheikh Hasina from politics.
 She was arrested on July 16, 2007.

 Amid public protest and mass signatures against her detention, she was released on parole on June 11, 2008.
 She went abroad for treatment and came back on December 4.
 Her party won the ninth parliamentary election.

-Upon completion of successful five years, public faith in her Vision-2021 got her elected again in 2014 for the next five years.
+Upon completion of successful five years, public faith in her Vision-2021 got her for two consecutive terms, in 2014 and 2018.

 Throughout her life, Sheikh Hasina has demonstrated a resilient endeavour to promote peace and disarmament within the communities and across the globe.
 Her government strongly believes in the centrality and legitimacy of the UN as the custodian of global peace, security and development.
 Her commitment to international peace is manifested through Bangladesh’s flagship UNGA (United Nations General Assembly) Resolution on ‘Culture of Peace and Non-Violence’.
 She has overseen the contribution of 128,133 peacekeepers in 54 peace missions of United Nation.

 Custodian of the Spirit of 1971